-All Year 7 students have MacBooks that are used during lessons.
+Whilst we highly value hand-written work and quality penmanship, all Year 7 students have MacBooks that are used during lessons.
 Students will be shown the basics in Google Applications and Word Processing.
 Using Google Docs and Microsoft Word, and they will be shown how to make good use of the on screen Spelling and Grammar Check, as well as the Thesaurus.
-If time permits, students will begin some simple desktop publishing using Publisher, and will learn how to present their written assignments in a variety of professional formats.